Praqma/GodotDevOps/docs/BlogPost.md

 These practices ultimately enabled us to spend _more_ time doing the fun part: developing the game.
 While it took us much time and effort to learn everything, we won't have to relearn it for our next project, and much of the automation we've done is reusable.
-In hindsight, we wish we'd have learned this stuff far sooner, before our previous collaborative projects.
+In hindsight, we wish we'd have learned this stuff far sooner, before our previous collaborative projects at university.

 It's worth it to create a workflow that works for you, and it's worth it to learn the skills that enable you to do so.
 _Your workflow is as much your product as your game._